stateful/docs.runme.dev/docs/integrations/cloud-render/gcp.md

 https://console.cloud.google.com/kubernetes/clusters/details/[location]/[account]/details?project=[project]
 ```

-Be sure to replace `location` `account` and `project` with right credentials to access the details of the cluster
+Be sure to replace the `location`, `account` and `project` with the right credentials to access the details of the cluster.

-When this run, the details dashboard of your cluster will be displayed.
+When this runs, the details dashboard of your cluster will be displayed.

 ![display details](../../../static/img/Integration/runme-gke-display.png)